 One day Caesar’s friend brought a beautiful woman to their island.
 The two men argued, and Caesar slew his friend and took the woman for himself.
 Alone, he continued his piratical raids until he acquired a number of ships and men.
 They attacked passing ships, then escaped into the coves and inlets where their prey could not pursue them.

-Another Caesar, who became a pirate sometime in the early 1700s, Caesar joined forces with Blackbeard.
+Another Caesar, who became a pirate sometime in the early 1700s, joined forces with Blackbeard.
 Prior to that he was a slave owned by Tobias Knight of North Carolina.
 In November 1718, Lieutenant Robert Maynard of the Royal Navy and his men attacked Blackbeard near Ocracoke Island.
 Under his captain’s orders, Caesar stood in the powder room with a lit match.
 If the navy succeeded in subduing the pirates, he was to blow up the ship.
 He was about to do just that when two prisoners, whom Blackbeard had stowed below during the fight, stopped Caesar.
 He was taken to Virginia and convicted of piracy.
 Whether he actually danced the hempen jig in Williamsburg is unknown; some accounts say he was pardoned.
 Caesar was the only one of the five black pirates – James Black, Thomas Gates, Richard Stiles, and James White being the others – arrested who refused to give evidence against his comrades.

 Blacks became pirates for the same reasons as other men did, but they also sought the freedom often denied them elsewhere.
 W. Jeffrey Bolster wrote in Black Jacks, "No accurate numbers of black buccaneers exist, although the impression is that they were more numerous than the proportion of black sailors in commercial or naval service at the time."
 (Bolster, 13) It isn't known how many of the estimated 400 pirates hanged for their crimes between 1716 and 1726 were black, for the historical record fails to show this.
 Like their brethren who weren't given the chance to stand trial, but were sold into slavery, these pirates remain lost to history.

 Meet Other Black Pirates